trantriduc242/j4f---Timetable/README.md

 2. Run `npm install`
 3. Start the app with `npm start`
 4. (Optional) Open with Expo Go app on your phone.

-## Backend

-This frontend connects to [Timetable FastAPI Backend](https://github.com/yourusername/timetable-backend) (replace with your backend repo if you want).

 ## Author